fcmendoza/myApp/README.md

 ## Deployment

+Changes don't need to be 'git commited' for them to be deployed.
-We can deploy this app to AWS Amplify.
-To deploy the latest changes run:
+To deploy the latest changes to AWS Amplify run the following:

 ```bash
 npm run build && \
 amplify publish
 ```

-The public URL where this app runs is:
+After the deployment is done you'll get a URL where the app is up and running.
+For example:

 ```
 https://dwvszul5vv5qj.cloudfront.net